Troubadour (The Stepkids album)

-Troubadour is the second studio album by American band The Stepkids from Connecticut.
+Troubadour is the second studio album by American band the Stepkids from Connecticut.
 It was released on September 10, 2013, through Stones Throw Records.
-The production was handled by Dan Edinberg, Jeff Gitelman and Tim Walsh.
+It was produced by Dan Edinberg, Jeff Gitelman, and Tim Walsh.

 There were four music videos released from the album: "Sweet Salvation" directed by Jesse Mann, "The Lottery" directed by Nicki Chavoya and Lisa Amadeo, "The Art of Forgetting" directed by Georgia, and "Moving Pictures" directed by Henry Demaio.